uzh-bf/klicker-uzh/docs/docs/basics/evaluation.md

 Depending on the question type the evaluation screen might look different.
 Additionally, some charts are not available for all question types.
 The two screens show all features.

 1. **Navigation:** All questions within the active block are listed here.
 Click the question or use the arrows on the very left or right to navigate through the questions.
-Additionally, if the audience interaction feature was enabled during the session, input from the students will also be available under a separate _Feedback-Channel_-Tab.
-There you will again find to possibility to export / print all questions with their corresponding votes and responses.
 2. **Question:** The question posed to the audience.
 3. **Number of participants:** Indicates how many participants answered the question.
 4. **Show Solution:** For single and multiple choice questions this slider can be used to show the correct answer within the graph.